 This programme provides Registered Nurses with the opportunity to extend their clinical knowledge and skills in a specific area of practice.
-It consists of four modules: - Two core modules
+It consists of four modules: - One compulsory and one core.

-- Two core modules - Two practice modules covering a range of specialty practice areas
+- Two practice modules covering a range of specialty practice areas.